Opal-teaching/messaging-app/README.md

 </html>
 ```
 Here we have told Angular to start our application from the body tag of our html tree.
-For more information on HTML or a start with it, see https://www.w3schools.com/html/html_intro.asp
-they are a great side to get started with it.
 Secondly, we instantiate the module, i.e.
 ```
 angular.module("<name-module>",[<list-of-angular-dependencies>])
 ```
-This will create an Angular module with the name give and declare
+This will create an Angular module with the name given and declare
-the set of Angular dependencies for this module.
+the set of Angular dependencies for the module.

 10. Instantiating an angular module.
 - Create 'app.js' file under the `app/js` directory and include